The Pandemics of our Time

 Twirling from six different locations around the state, TBDBITL’s drum major candidates took part in a first-of-its-kind online tryout in May.
 When the virtual dust settled, the band selected Bryaden Deemer of Howland and Kyle Hustek of Plain City as its drum majors for the 2020 season.

-Working with Ohio State colleagues and the ODH, sociologist Samuel Clark is using strategies from developing countries to provide a more accurate, comprehensive picture of the prevalence of the coronavirus in Ohio — vital for planning how the state will reopen in the future.
+Working with Ohio State colleagues and the Ohio Department of Health, sociologist Samuel Clark is using strategies from developing countries to provide a more accurate, comprehensive picture of the prevalence of the coronavirus in Ohio — vital for planning how the state will reopen in the future.

 When Ohio State shuttered its doors as the coronavirus impacted the community, students, faculty and staff in the College of Arts and Sciences strove to adapt.
 The college’s clinical outreach programs were no exception, showing remarkable flexibility to maintain service to their patients and continuity of education to their students.